kellabyte/rewind/README.md

 This also becomes the foundation for replication.
 It's a goal to layer on capabilities that can be enabled as desired as optional features.

 Performance goals
-* Can Rewind catch up to RocksDB in benchmarks RocksDB excels against LMDB without all the LSM complexity and LSM drawbacks.
+* My long standing theory is Rewind can help LMDB catch up to RocksDB in benchmarks RocksDB excels against LMDB without all the LSM complexity and LSM drawbacks without adding a bunch of internal complexity to LMDB.

 # Log entry format
 TODO.